-This striking memorial on the north wall of the nave relates to four members of the influential Hales family in Kent.
+This striking memorial in alabaster on the north wall of the nave relates to four members of the influential Hales family in Kent.

 What to see: